 This is demonstrably false.
 As we show under Virtual Photons – Why Ken’s Wrong, virtual photons are the output of numerous experiments, including one that won the Nobel Prize for Physics.

 The most peculiar aspect of this refusal to believe in photons or electrons is that the Angry Photographer is obsessed with digital photography gear.
 For example, he denies Einstein’s photoelectric effect.
 Yet every time he takes pictures, the sensors in his high-priced cameras convert photons into electrons exactly as Einstein discovered.

 Brainchild of Eric Dollard’s Misguided Electric Universe

 Although Ken Wheeler tries to take all the credit for his notions about magnetism, they’re essentially the brainchild of fake expert Eric Dollard’s misguided Electric Universe movement.
 He shares three logical fallacies with them.

 He doesn’t want to believe in photons or electrons.
 He doesn’t want to believe that the speed of light is constant.
 Above all, he clings to the notion of the ether like an insecure child to a security blanket.

 The YouTuber behind Theoria Apophasis has some other pseudoscientific jargon for the ether.
 He also calls it “counter space” and the “dielectric.”
 These are terms Ken Wheeler has lifted from Dollard, who fell into such disrepute that he found himself living out of his car.

 Of course, nature is under no obligation to make sense to the Angry Photographer.
-The best explanation we have that covers all of the evidence is that there is no ether, that both photons and electrons exist, and that the speed of light is constant in every frame of reference.
+The best explanation we have that covers all the evidence is that there’s no ether, that both photons and electrons exist, and that the speed of light is constant in every frame of reference.